Promiscuity: Female promiscuity

 Since at least 1450, the word 'slut' has been used, often pejoratively, to describe a sexually promiscuous woman.
 In and before the Elizabethan and Jacobean eras, terms like "strumpet" and "whore" were used to describe women deemed promiscuous, as seen, for example, in John Webster's 1612 play The White Devil.
+In contemporary culture, the term has also been reclaimed or reframed in some feminist, queer, and youth communities as a way to challenge sexual stigma and assert personal autonomy, with movements such as SlutWalk and projects like the UnSlut Project using the term to confront slut-shaming and promote sexual agency, although its reclamation remains contested and context-dependent rather than universally accepted.

 Thornhill and Gangestad found that women are much more likely to sexually fantasize about and be attracted to extra-pair men during the fertile phase of the menstrual cycle than the luteal phase, whereas attraction to the primary partner does not change depending on the menstrual cycle.
 A 2004 study by Pillsworth, Hasselton and Buss contradicted this, finding greater in-pair sexual attraction during this phase and no increase in attraction to extra-pair men.

 In Norwegian students, Kennair et al. (2023) found no signs of a sexual double standard in short-term or long-term mating contexts, nor in choosing a friend, except that women's self-stimulation was more acceptable than men's.
+From a sample of 11 countries across 5 continents, Thomas et al. (2025) also found no signs of a sexual double standard, and that the total number of sexual encounters of a potential long-term partner and the frequency distribution of their new sexual encounters have a significant effect when assesing a potential long-term partner's suitability.
+Similarly, Stewart-Williams et al. (2016) also found no signs of a sexual double standard regarding long-term relationships, with the effect of past partner number being very large on both genders' psychology.